 Study Away in Tacoma

 Tacoma, the City of Destiny, a location that is rich in culture, history, geography, and population.
-Find yourself exploring the many neighborhood surrounding the south Puget Sound region as you send a semester studying, living, and exploring all of the fascinating elements that make Tacoma a thriving location.
+Find yourself exploring the many neighborhoods of the city as you spend a semester studying, living, and exploring all of the fascinating elements that make Tacoma a thriving location.
+(PLU News program feature)

-Open to all majors, focused on developing community engagement/partnership and advocacy, indigenous cultures, public education, sociology, and Puget Sound history.
+Open to all majors, focused on developing community engagement/partnership and advocacy.
+Courses will vary each semester.

 GLST 301 (A – 4 credits)

-In this course, students will learn to read the city of Tacoma as a text through readings, observations, interviews, simulations, field trips, regular class sessions, written reflections and assignments, some peer review, and research.
-Together, we will explore identified challenges facing the city and how those needs are being addressed.
-We will also interact with residents and service providers from health, business, educational, environmental, arts and social service sectors.
+Students will explore identified challenges facing the city and how those needs are being addressed.
+Students will also interact with residents and service providers from health, business, educational, environmental, arts and social service sectors.
 Students will learn about the history of Tacoma, how its geography and waves of migrants and immigrants have influenced the culture and future of this place.
-We will learn about poverty and wealth, what they look like, where they exist.
-We will also discover how to learn about a community.
-Our approach to these topics will be collaborative, integrating theoretical content with our daily experiences in the community, hearing from a variety of voices including faculty, community leaders, local residents, peers and youth.

 RELI 393 (RG, A – 4 credits)

-This course is about Buddhism in East Asia and the adaptation of Buddhism in the United States.
-Students will focus their studies on two Buddhist paths to enlightenment: Zen and Pure Land.
-Different in emphasis, these are the two most prominent practices of Buddhism in East Asia, and they are well represented in Tacoma, the City of Destiny.
-In this class, students will first learn about the historical development of these two forms of Buddhist praxis in Asia.
-Following this, students will examine the often rocky history of immigration from Asia that brought these traditions to the U.S., with an emphasis on immigration to the Puget Sound.
-Building on our study of Asian immigration, we will examine the intersection of race and Buddhism in America today.
+Students will learn about Buddhism in East Asia and the adaptation of Buddhism in the United States.
+Different in emphasis, Zen and Pure Land Buddhist paths to enlightenment are the two most prominent practices of Buddhism in East Asia, and they are well represented in Tacoma.
+First, students will learn about the historical development of these two forms of Buddhist praxis in Asia.
+Following this, students will examine the often rocky history of immigration from Asia that brought these traditions to the U.S. and specifically to the Puget Sound region, and examine the intersection of race and Buddhism in America today.

 PLU Course Equivalency